Dachau concentration camp: Operation Barbarossa

 In August 1944 a women's camp opened inside Dachau.
 In the last months of the war, the conditions at Dachau deteriorated.
 As Allied forces advanced toward Germany, the Germans began to move prisoners from concentration camps near the front to more centrally located camps.
 They hoped to prevent the liberation of large numbers of prisoners.
 Transports from the evacuated camps arrived continuously at Dachau.
 After days of travel with little or no food or water, the prisoners arrived weak and exhausted, often near death.

-Typhus epidemics became a serious problem as a result of overcrowding, poor sanitary conditions, insufficient provisions, and the weakened state of the prisoners.
+In late 1944, a typhus epidemic occurred in the camp caused by poor sanitation and overcrowding, which caused more than 15,000 deaths.
+It was followed by an evacuation, in which large numbers of the prisoners died.
+Toward the end of the war, death marches to and from the camp caused the deaths of numerous unrecorded prisoners.

 Owing to repeated transports from the front, the camp was constantly overcrowded and the hygiene conditions were beneath human dignity.
+It is claimed that in 1942, more than 3,166 prisoners in weakened condition were transported to Hartheim Castle near Linz, and were executed by poison gas because they were deemed unfit.
 Starting from the end of 1944 up to the day of liberation, 15,000 people died, about half of all the prisoners held at KZ Dachau.
 Five hundred Soviet POWs were executed by firing squad.
 The first shipment of women came from Auschwitz-Birkenau.